-The Federal Department of Home Affairs (FDHA) divides larger cantons with major differences in healthcare costs are into two or three different regions for the purposes of premiums, and sets the maximum differences in premiums between the regions.
+The Federal Department of Home Affairs (FDHA) divides larger cantons, within which costs vary widely, into two or three premium regions.
+It also determines the maximum permissible differences in premiums between regions.

-Municipalities in the cantons of Bern, Graubünden, Lucerne, St Gallen and Zurich are divided into three for the purposes of premiums.
-The cantons of Basel-Landschaft, Freiburg, Schaffhausen, Ticino, Vaud and Valais each have two regions.
+Communes in the cantons of Bern, Graubünden, Lucerne, St Gallen and Zurich are assigned to three different premium regions.
+The cantons of Basel-Landschaft, Fribourg, Schaffhausen, Ticino, Vaud and Valais each have two premium regions.

 Health insurers can charge different premiums for different regions.
-How-ever, there are limits on the differences:
+However, the differences are limited as follows:

-• A maximum of 15 per cent between Region 1 and Region 2
+- a maximum of 15% between Region 1 and Region 2

-• A maximum of 10 per cent between Region 2 and Region 3
+- a maximum of 10% between Region 2 and Region 3

-This means that the premiums paid by people in the cantons mentioned above depend on their municipality of residence and the region to which it is allocated.
+This means that the premiums paid by people in the above-mentioned cantons depend on their commune of residence and the premium region to which it is assigned.

-The FDHA commissions periodic reviews to make sure the regions and permissible differences in premiums are still appropriate.
-The maximum discounts permitted are set down in a separate ordinance (the FDHA ordi-nance on regions for premium purposes).
-The current regions are listed in the annex to this ordinance.
+The FDHA commissions regular reviews to ensure that the premium regions and the permissible differences in premiums are still appropriate.
+The maximum permissible discounts are specified in the FDHA Ordinance on Premium Regions (SR 832.106).
+The current regions are listed in the Annex to this Ordinance.